jdpaquette/jdpaquette.github.io/README.md

 ### Day One

 This is the start of my training mission to learn as much programming as possible.
 I decided to start with an Udemy training course about Git and Github to gain some refresher knowledge on Version Control Systems and the use of repositories.
-Completed section 1: Course Orientation and Section 2: Introducing Git.
+Completed Section 1: Course Orientation and Section 2: Introducing Git.

 - [The Git & Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/?couponCode=ST5MT020225BUS) by Colt Steele